 These days, every development team says that they are on board with agile testing methods.
-The agile methods have been proven to deliver great results with regard to development speed, team collaboration, and defect reduction.
+The agile methods have been proven to deliver great results with regard to worker productivity, development speed, team collaboration, and defect reduction.
 Developers want to highlight the fact that they use agile techniques, however, not all managers live up to their word of using agile automated testing and so on.
 The managers who would like do develop a better understanding of how well they are doing with their agile testing or would like to get ideas on different ways to improve, should ask themselves the following questions and be truly honest in their answers.

 How does test management factor into agile?

 Software project leaders will want to know how to become the manager of an agile development team.
 This is a very simple question, although it has quite a complicated answer.
 Ben Williams and Tom Roden had an interview with InfoQ, and they said how agile methods do not have a conventional management structure, instead, they are mostly driven and directed by the testers themselves.
 This means that the testing team is sharing the responsibility, which makes the individual testers communicate on a more regular basis between each other.
 In failing to do so, things will not be moving and the necessary milestones will not be met.